yscmark/cse15l-lab-reports/lab1.md

 * When the command was run, the home directory was the working directory.
 * cd with a path to a file as an argument doesn't change the working directory and prints an error message.
 * This output is an error because cd cannot take in a file as an argument.

+## ls

+### No arguments
+    [user@sahara ~]$ ls
+    lecture1

+* When the command was run, the home directory was the working directory.
+* ls with no arguments prints the files and directories in the working directory.
+* This output is not an error.

+### Path to a directory as an argument
+    [user@sahara ~]$ ls lecture1/
+    Hello.class  Hello.java  messages  README

+* When the command was run, the home directory was the working directory.
+* ls with a path to a directory as an argument prints the files and directories in the directory given in the argument.
+* This output is not an error.

+### Path to a file as an argument
+    [user@sahara ~]$ ls lecture1/Hello.java
+    lecture1/Hello.java

+* When the command was run, the home directory was the working directory.
+* ls with a file to a directory as an argument prints the argument.
+* This output is not an error.